nathan-fiscaletti/coattail-go/README.md

 ## Architecture
 ![Architecture](./arch.png)

-## Me trying to explain what the hell this is

-Maybe it's a PuSub style remote execution and communication mechanism for a distributed system built on a peer-to-peer architecture.
-Could be practical implemented as a communication mechanism for microservices as a competitor to gRPC or REST.
+## What is Coattail?

+It's a peer-to-peer communication protocol designed for microservices within distributed systems.
+It allows services to directly communicate with each other as peers, similar to gRPC but more streamlined and P2P-focused.

 ### Actions & Receivers